 • Propane tank retention brackets to give stability to an attached tank.

 • 15,400 BTU stainless steel burners.

 • Flame disk bowls for circular heat distribution.

-If you are looking to buy the largest smoker of either type, there is almost a $100 difference between the gas and charcoal smokers.
+If you are looking to buy the largest smoker of either type, there is almost a $100 difference between the gas smoker and charcoal smokers.

-Propane is the cheaper option.
+A propane smoker is the cheaper option.
 You will find that for the amount of money you are paying, you will get just as much, if not more, use out of it.